Chow rings of stacks of prestable curves I: Operational Chow groups for algebraic stacks

 defined as follows.
 For a cartesian diagram

 and $c\in \CHOP^*(X)$,

 If $f\colon X\to Y$ is a representable, proper, lci morphism of relative dimension $d$, the pushforward map is similarly defined by the formula

 using the refined Gysin pullback.
-For a morphism $f$ which is representable, flat and lci, the two definitions coincide. \end{lemma} \begin{proof} We will only give a proof for the case that $f$ is lci, the proof for flat morphisms is similar.
+For a morphism $f$ which is representable, flat and lci, the two definitions coincide. \end{lemma} \begin{proof} {We check that the collection of maps $f_*c$ defines an operational Chow class.} We will only give a proof for the case that $f$ is lci, the proof for flat morphisms is similar.
 The fact that the two notions coincide for $f$ both flat an lci follows from the formula and the fact that the flat pullback and the lci pullback of cycles coincide.

 Let $h\colon B'\to B$ be a representable proper morphism and consider the following cartesian diagram

 For $c\in \CHOP^*(X)$ and $\alpha\in \CH_*(B')$ we have

 where the third equality uses the compatibility with proper pushforward for the operational class $c$ and the fourth equality uses compatibility of Gysin pullback and proper pushforward in Proposition \ref{prop:properCompatibility}.